 The Marketing Mix

-The marketing manager should control the parameters of 4Ps of marketing keeping in view the external & internal constraints of the marketing environment.
-Therefore the main objective is to take decisions that focus 4P’s on target market customers in order to develop perceived value & produce favorable response.
+The marketing manager should control the parameters of the 4Ps of marketing keeping in view the external & internal constraints of the marketing environment.
+Therefore the main objective is to take decisions that focus 4P’s on target market customers in order to develop perceived value & produce favorable responses.

 Product is related to physical, tangible products as well as services.
 So there are certain decisions that are related to the product like